Historic microlensing events in the euclid Galactic Bulge Survey: Historic microlensing events in EGBS

 Fig. \ref{Fig baseline} shows the distribution of events in terms of the baseline magnitude $I_{base}$.
 This reflects the luminosity function in the bulge, with a decline for $I>20$ following the difficulty of performing accurate photometry from the ground for such faint sources.

 Fig. \ref{Fig tE} contains the distribution of the events in the Einstein time $t_E$, whose Gaussian shape peaking at 20 days closely resembles similar distributions obtained by the surveys \citep{Sumi2023,Mroz2017}.
-Only the events with an uncertainty on $t_E$ lower than $t_E$ itself are displayed.
-Einstein times longer than one year are unreliable because we have used one or two seasons at most.
-As stated before, we are not interested in such long events as they have negligible chance of being resolved at the time of EGBS.
-For this reason, Fig. \ref{Fig tE} is truncated at $t_E<1$ year.
-On the other side, we note that there are some very short events, which are associated with faster lens-source relative proper motion leading to higher chances for the resolution in \euclidnsp.
+Only the events with an uncertainty on $t_E$ lower than $t_E$ itself are displayed, { thus excluding 448 events.
+We also remind that we limited our search to Einstein times shorter than one year, so 394 longer events have been dropped from this histogram.} On the other side, we note that there are some very short events, which are associated with faster lens-source relative proper motion leading to higher chances for the resolution in \euclidnsp.
 These events may be also due to free-floating planets and thus deserve to be treated with the highest care.
-We have therefore inspected by eye all these short events to check that they are genuine microlensing events.